suzhou2023/UsbCamera/usbcamera/src/main/cpp/libjpeg-turbo/README.md

 existing, standard lossless formats.
-Therefore, at this time it is our belief that there is not sufficient technical justification for software projects to upgrade from libjpeg v8 to libjpeg v9, and thus there is not sufficient technical justification for us to emulate the libjpeg v9 ABI.
+Therefore, at this time it is our belief that there is not sufficient technical justification for software projects to upgrade from libjpeg v8 to libjpeg v9, and thus there is not sufficient echnical justification for us to emulate the libjpeg v9 ABI.

 In-Memory Source/Destination Managers
 -------------------------------------